FOR IMMEDIATE RELEASE

-SEPTEMBER 10, 2102 (Alexandria, VA) — Area residents will have a unique opportunity to help the world’s fastest land mammal and meet one of the cheetah’s foremost champions on Wednesday, September 19, 2012.
+SEPTEMBER 26, 2013 (Alexandria, VA) — Area residents will have a unique opportunity to help the world’s fastest land mammal and meet one of the cheetah’s foremost champions on Thursday, October 24, 2013.
 The DC Chapter of the Cheetah Conservation Fund (CCF) hosts a benefit event that will feature a presentation by CCF Founder and Executive Director, Dr. Laurie Marker, and an appearance by an “ambassador cheetah.”
+Dr. Marker was recently honored with the International Conservation Caucus Foundation’s “Good Steward” Award in DC on September 18th.

-The event, now in its 11th year, will be held from 6:30-9:00pm at the Georgetown waterfront conference center of Foley & Lardner, LLP, at 3000 K Street, Washington, DC.
+The event, now in its 12th year, will be held from 6:30-9:00pm at the Georgetown waterfront conference center of Foley & Lardner, LLP, at 3000 K Street, Washington, DC.
 Tickets are $125 per person, $50 for children under 18.
-Special VIP tickets at $250 provide access to a private preview reception from 5:30-6:30pm with Dr. Laurie Marker, and an exclusive opportunity to be photographed with the “ambassador cheetah” – a cheetah that is specially trained to serve as an educational ambassador to the public teaching about the plight of the cheetah in the wild.
+Special VIP tickets at $250 provide access to a private preview reception from 5:30-6:30pm with Dr. Laurie Marker, and an opportunity to meet the “ambassador cheetah” courtesy of the Columbus Zoo.
+The cheetah, which also does appearances with “Jungle” Jack Hanna, is specially trained to serve as an educational ambassador to the public teaching about the plight of the cheetah in the wild.

-Dr. Marker will be available for in-person media appearances and interviews on September 18th and September 20th.
+Dr. Marker will be available for in-person media appearances and interviews on October 23 and 24.
 Phone interviews may be arranged on other dates.
-Please contact CCF Communications Coordinator, Liz Georges at (703) 402-5354 to schedule an interview.
+Please contact CCF Communications Coordinator, Liz Georges at email@example.com to schedule an interview.

 Dr. Laurie Marker is a recipient of the Tyler Prize for Environmental Achievement, The Tech Museum’s Intel Environmental Prize, and a two-time finalist for the prestigious Indianapolis Prize.
 She was named a Hero for the Planet by Time magazine and has been featured in Smithsonian magazine as well as on numerous television shows, including The Tonight Show, Good Morning America and the Today Show.